Main Event Mafia: The Elite Mafia and dissolution (2009)

 On the August 6 episode of TNA Impact! it was revealed that the Main Event Mafia would join forces with World Elite, a stable consisting of Eric Young, Sheik Abdul Bashir, Kiyoshi, Brutus Magnus, Doug Williams and Rob Terry to form a super-stable known as The Elite Mafia.
-At Hard Justice, the MEM further solidified their dominance with Kevin Nash regaining the TNA Legends Championship, Samoa Joe winning the TNA X Division Championship, and Booker T, Scott Steiner and Kurt Angle retaining the TNA World Tag Team and TNA World Heavyweight Championships.
+At Hard Justice, the Main Event Mafia further solidified their dominance with Kevin Nash regaining the TNA Legends Championship, Samoa Joe winning the TNA X Division Championship, and Booker T, Scott Steiner and Kurt Angle retaining the TNA World Tag Team and TNA World Heavyweight Championships.
 By Hard Justice, the Main Event Mafia controlled every male championship in TNA.
 At No Surrender, Angle lost the TNA World Heavyweight Championship to A.J.
 Styles.
-On the October 1 edition of TNA Impact! the alliance between MEM and World Elite crumbled after an all-out brawl between the two factions.
+On the October 1 edition of TNA Impact! the alliance between the Main Event Mafia and World Elite crumbled after an all-out brawl between the two factions.
 The following week, Joe lost the TNA X Division Championship to Amazing Red after Bobby Lashley interfered.
 The Main Event Mafia's championship match losing streak continued at Bound for Glory, where Nash lost the TNA Legends Championship to World Elite leader Eric Young, while Booker T and Steiner lost the TNA World Tag Team Championship to Doug Williams and Brutus Magnus, also of the World Elite.
 At the same PPV Angle narrowly defeated long-time foe Matt Morgan and afterwards shook his hand.
-On the following edition of TNA Impact!, the stable's future was thrown into question, when Booker T was announced as having left the company and Angle admitted that he had been wrong all along about the younger talent of the company and praised the likes of A.J.
+On the following edition of TNA Impact!, the stable's future was thrown into question, when Booker T was announced as having left TNA and Angle admitted that he had been wrong all along about the younger talent of TNA and praised the likes of A.J.
 Styles and Matt Morgan, thus becoming a face.
 However, Scott Steiner still wore Main Event Mafia clothing and said that the group was still alive as long as he was involved and that he did not take orders from Kurt Angle.
 He still maintained that the young talent did not show enough respect to the veterans of the professional wrestling business.
 However, in February 2010, Steiner left TNA, effectively ending the Main Event Mafia.

 Aborted return (2011)

 In January 2011, TNA started a storyline aiming to bring back the Main Event Mafia as a face group on the February 3, 2011, edition of TNA Impact! to feud with Immortal.
-Scott Steiner returned to the promotion on the January 27 edition of TNA Impact! and aligned himself with Kurt Angle, but on January 30, Booker T and Kevin Nash instead made surprise returns to World Wrestling Entertainment (WWE) to compete at the Royal Rumble pay-per-view, forcing TNA to change their plans and abandon the storyline.
+Scott Steiner returned to TNA on the January 27 edition of TNA Impact! and aligned himself with Kurt Angle, but on January 30, Booker T and Kevin Nash instead made surprise returns to World Wrestling Entertainment (WWE) to compete at the Royal Rumble pay-per-view, forcing TNA to change their plans and abandon the storyline.